 Add More Protein To Your Meals

-Irrespective of whatever diet you are following, be sure to eat as much protein as you can; have a high quality protein source at each meal if possible.
+Irrespective of whatever diet you are following, be sure to eat as much protein as you can; have a high-quality protein source at each meal if possible.
 Eating more protein is among the good weight loss tips for beginners as it boosts your metabolism.

 Your body uses more energy when digesting protein than it does when breaking down either carbs or fats.
 This can lead to you burning 80 to 100 more calories in a day.
-Having more protein also helps you feel fuller throughout the day and can help reduce your appetite, leading you to eat less calories in a day (8).
+Having more protein also helps you feel fuller throughout the day and can help reduce your appetite, leading you to eat fewer calories in a day (8).
 Protein is also important for building and maintaining muscle.

 Try Probiotic For Weight Loss

-A few studies have shown that some strains of probiotics can help with burning belly fat and losing weight in general, however the evidence is limited and dietary supplements are largely unregulated (19).
+A few studies have shown that some strains of probiotics can help with burning belly fat and losing weight in general, however, the evidence is limited and dietary supplements are largely unregulated (19).
 For weight loss tips for beginners on where to find these probiotic strains, you can easily find them in fermented foods such as kefir, sauerkraut, kombucha, fermented or raw cheeses, raw apple cider vinegar (with the mother), kimchi (fermented cabbage), natto, miso, or tempeh.

 Several studies have shown that sleep has a close correlation with weight loss or weight gain.
 In 2010, a controlled trial showed that sleeping 5.5 hours each night over a two-week period while on a calorie-restricted diet resulted in less fat loss when compared to sleeping 8.5 hours each night (12).

 Years later in 2018, another study looked at the effects of sleep restriction on weight.
 For eight weeks, some of the participants were asked to sleep for one hour less than they normally would for five days a week and increase their sleep times on the weekends.
-At the end of the study, the researchers found that while all participants lost weight, those who slept less 5 nights per week lost less fat than those who had no changes in their sleep patterns (11).
+At the end of the study, the researchers found that while all participants lost weight, those who slept less than 5 nights per week lost less fat than those who had no changes in their sleep patterns (11).

 Drink More Water